 In this article, our immigration lawyer in Greece discusses the most important issues an expat should remember when deciding to relocate here.
-You can always reach out to our team for more in-depth answers to any questions, including those related to Greek citizenship if you are already lawfully living in the country.
+You can always reach out to our team for more in-depth answers to any questions.

 Complete expat services in Greece

 Most foreign nationals who choose to relocate to Greece will start by looking for a job or finding out more about the investment opportunities for the golden visa, or the one that is tailored specifically for those who are able to make a minimum real estate investment and thus gain residency.
 Our expat services in Greece also include specialized counsel on the visa requirements and the residence permits.

 If you are interested in moving to Greece, our team can provide assistance starting with the earliest stages, the one for obtaining the right type of visa (for non-EU/EEA nationals).

 There are several categories of residence permits suited for long-term stays in the country: